 You will see goats, cows, horses, and sheep on your Kula Highway journey to mile marker 13.
 Now you are at 1,900 feet in elevation.
 Your right turn on Naalae Road takes you down a “no outlet” road, and with every turn you pass family farm after family farm until you find your last right to the really big adventure…Kupa’a Farm.

 You cruise up a dirt driveway, taking another right where you are greeted by a giant inukshuk (iˈno͝okˌSHo͝ok)…you have to come on the farm tour to find out what that is!

-April will enthusiastically share her vast amount of knowledge of the farm as well as all of her aloha.
+Ann will enthusiastically share her vast amount of knowledge of the farm as well as all of her aloha.
 What a treat you are in for!
-Be prepared for a good walk about the 4 acres of organic farm which is within the 16 acre estate.

 The heart of the farm lies down below where it is well protected from storms by the canopy of the koa and kukui nut trees.

 There are a plethora of veggies you will see, and, of course they aren’t available year round…still trying to figure out nature on demand!
 Some of the delectable vegetables and fruits will include: